acproject/scalalab/README.md

 ## Installation

-`ScalaLab is developed with JDK8, so make sure to have JDK8 installed.`
+`This version of ScalaLab is developed with JDK8, so make sure to have JDK8 installed.`

 `To install and execute ScalaLab, download the .zip , and unzip it.  `